-Risk Management - The Council's risk management arrangements are embedded in its Corporate Risk Management Strategy and risk registers and a new Risk Policy was adopted during 2018 and the policy was extended in 2020 pending a further review scheduled for September 2021.
+Risk Management - The Council's risk management arrangements are embedded in its Corporate Risk Management Strategy and risk registers and a new Risk Policy was adopted during 2018 and the policy was extended in 2020 pending a further review in September 2021.
 Breckland has developed its performance system to maintain a register of the key strategic risks it considers it faces along with the actions planned or taken to mitigate these risks, which have been monitored by Performance, Risk and Audit Board, Corporate Management Team and the Governance and Audit Committee on a regular basis.
 Risk logs are also being used to manage the risks for key projects and partnerships, along with other project management techniques, and all key decisions are required to be assessed for risks.
 All committee reports contain a mandatory risk section to ensure that members can consider the risks and opportunities of any recommendations or options, so that the consideration of risk forms an integral part of all decision making.

 Data Protection - Following the implementation of the General Data Protection Regulation (GDPR) 2016/679 and Data Protection Act 2018 our policies, practices and procedures have been updated and continue to be updated to reflect changes and guidance as it is issued.
 Data Protection continues to be a priority and is being overseen by the Data Protection Officer, (the Information Governance Officer) and a corporate governance group; the Statutory Information Group.
-Progress is regularly reported to the Corporate Management Team as required and the Council received 'Reasonable Assurance' for a GDPR audit in January 2019.